Christmas: Music

 Friend December 1985 Story of George Frideric Handel the composer of the Messiah.

-Share with the children the information about Brigham Young in “Chapter 50: The Saints in Nauvoo” (Doctrine and Covenants Stories, 184), or summarize Doctrine and Covenants 126 in your own words.
-Then read Doctrine and Covenants 126:3 to the children, emphasizing the phrase “take especial care of your family.”
-What does it mean to take care of our families?
-Help the children think of ways they can show love to their family members.
+• To help your children learn to serve their family members, consider sharing the information about Brigham Young in “Chapter 50: The Saints in Nauvoo” (in Doctrine and Covenants Stories, 184, or the corresponding video in Gospel Library) or summarize Doctrine and Covenants 126 in your own words.
+You might emphasize the phrase “take especial care of your family” (verse 3) and talk with your children about what it means to take special care of our families.

 An epistle from Joseph Smith the Prophet to the Latter-day Saints at Nauvoo, Illinois, containing directions on baptism for the dead, dated at Nauvoo, September 1, 1842.